-The current NYCA IRM of 15.5% means that Load Serving Entities ("LSEs") in the NYCA must procure ICAP equal to 115.5% of their forecast peak load.
-10 In addition, there are separate location-specific ICAP requirements for LSEs in New York City and on Long Island, which reflect the existence of transmission constraints in those areas.
+The current NYCA IRM of 16.0% means that Load Serving Entities ("LSEs") in the NYCA must procure ICAP equal to 116.0% of their forecast peak load.
+In addition, there are separate location-specific ICAP requirements for LSEs in New York City and on Long Island that reflect the existence of transmission constraints in those areas.

-At the request of the NYSRC, the NYISO conducted a technical study to provide parameters for establishing NYCA IRM requirements for the 2012/2013 Capability Year.
-The NYISO employed General Electric's Multi-Area Reliability Simulation (GE-MARS) model to determine the amount of ICAP that is required NYCA-wide to meet the governing resource adequacy criterion that the probability of an unplanned disconnection of firm load not exceed one occurrence in ten years.
-11 The NYISO's base case evaluation yielded a minimum NYCA IRM of 16.1% for the 2012/2013 Capability Year.
-The NYISO reported its results to the NYSRC's ICAP Subcommittee in the Technical Study Report.
-12
+At the request of the NYSRC, the NYISO conducted a technical study to provide parameters for establishing NYCA IRM requirements for the 2013/2014 Capability Year.
+The NYISO employed General Electric's Multi-Area Reliability Simulation (MARS) model to determine the amount of installed capacity that is required NYCA-wide to meet the governing resource adequacy criterion that the probability of an unplanned disconnection of firm load not exceed one occurrence in ten years.
+The NYISO's base case evaluation yielded a minimum NYCA IRM of 17.1 percent for the 2013/2014 Capability Year.
+The NYISO reported its results to the NYSRC's Installed Capacity Subcommittee in the Technical Study Report.